manshahmaqsood/firstwebpage/README.md

 # firstwebpage
-Created a replica of simple gym website and added some extra features in it
+Created a replica of simple gym website and added some extra features in it.